 Mobile friendliness: All Bigcommerce templates are responsive, and what’s more, many support AMP format for both products and pages out of the box (AMP stands for ‘accelerated mobile pages’ — it’s a Google supported format which, as the name suggests, helps your site load more quickly).

 On Page-SEO: Bigcommerce makes it very easy to change page titles, meta data and headings — elements that search engines consider when categorising your site for search results.

 I’d go so far to say that, amongst the key online store building products — Shopify, Volusion, Bigcommerce, Wix and Squarespace — Bigcommerce is possibly a class leader in the SEO department.
 This is because the other products mentioned either don’t facilitate all of the above out of the box — or don’t facilitate it quite as well as Bigcommerce does.
-(If you’d like to try the SEO features of Bigcommerce out, you can avail of a free trial here).

 1. Use SSL!